 Other documents have been developed to help clarify the Board’s views and expectations on a range of issues.
 You may also refer to our FAQ and fact sheets on the Board website.

 The National Law expressly prohibits certain types of advertising of a regulated health service or a business that provides a regulated health service, including:

 In recent years, a number of chiropractors have been found guilty of false or misleading claims while advertising their practice.
-To understand your obligations around advertising, please review the Advertising resources section of the AHPRA website.
-If chiropractic advertising does not meet your legal or professional obligations, AHPRA and/or the Board will take action against you.
+To understand your obligations around advertising, please review the Advertising resources.
+If chiropractic advertising does not meet your legal or professional obligations, Ahpra and/or the Board will take action against you.

 As a registered chiropractor you are ultimately responsible for any material deemed to be advertising that relates to your practice of the profession.
 Even though you may buy advertising, website and/or marketing packages in good faith, if you do not comply with the Guidelines for advertising regulated health services and the National Law requirements, you will still be held responsible for any non-compliant advertising.

 The current definition of ‘practice’, as outlined in the Ahpra glossary and adopted by all National Boards is:

 Practice means any role, whether remunerated or not, in which the individual uses their skills and knowledge as a registered health practitioner in their profession (in this case, chiropractic practice).
 For the purposes of registration, practice is not restricted to the provision of direct clinical care.
 It also includes using professional knowledge, in a direct non-clinical relationship with patients, working in management, administration, education, research, advisory, regulatory or policy development roles, and any other roles that impact on safe, effective delivery of services in the profession.